beakbahama/log/docs/stress.md

 ## Reframing Mental Illness: The Physical Manifestation of Unresolved Trauma
 The modern, trauma-informed understanding of mental health has already made a crucial leap: it recognizes that a vast number of adult dysfunctions, from anxiety to addiction, are rooted in the unresolved traumatic events of childhood.

 What has been missing is a clear, mechanical explanation for how these past events create such lasting and painful states in the present.
 The Stress Response System provides this missing link.
-It reveals that *hat we call "mental illness" is often the chronic, physiological state of a nervous system that was forced into a survival pattern in childhood and never received the signal that it was safe enough to come out.
+It reveals that what we call "mental illness" is often the chronic, physiological state of a nervous system that was forced into a survival pattern in childhood and never received the signal that it was safe enough to come out.
 The trauma is not just a memory.
 It is a physical state, held in the body's tissues for decades.

 ### From "Disorder" to "Adaptation"
 Through this lens, the diagnostic labels of the DSM are revealed not as distinct "illnesses," but as logical, predictable **adaptations** to an unlivable environment.
 They are the brilliant, desperate strategies of a young nervous system trying to survive.